ChanrajMandok/bmrs_data/README.md

 - **B1780 Report:** This analysis is more nuanced.
 Initially, the aggregate of all imbalances is identified.
 This cumulative value is then normalized against the number of dataframe entries, yielding the daily imbalance unit rate.
 This rate offers a snapshot of average imbalance per unit time.
 Moreover, the _calculate_absolute_imbalance_volumes function refines the analysis by examining the magnitude of imbalances, disregarding their direction.
 Through hourly data resampling, we can discern the hour of maximum absolute imbalance, highlighting periods of peak deviation.

+## Testing

+In this repository, I have developed and implemented a comprehensive suite of tests, ensuring robustness and reliability across various components.
+The test cases are designed with precision emphasizing functionality, edge case coverage, and system stability.

+- **Decorator Tests (TestAllDecoratorsTestCase):**  These tests validate decorators: `bmrs_api_vars_required`, `aiohttp_params_required`, and `report_column_headers_required`.
+They ensure essential parameters and report headers are correctly injected and handled, showcasing the effectiveness of these decorators in streamlining function configurations.

+- **ServiceBmrsBuildUrl Tests:** These tests confirm the accuracy of URL construction for the BMRS API, ensuring that URL generation aligns precisely with specified parameters.

+- **ServiceBmrsDataRetriever Tests:** These tests validate the functionality of data retrieval, including handling invalid report names and rate limit exceptions, ensuring the class operates effectively under various conditions.

+- **ConverterDictToDataFrame Tests::** Aimed at verifying the accurate conversion of dictionaries to pandas DataFrames, these tests ensure data integrity and correct data type handling.
+Additional measures like logger mocking focus on core functionality without external interference.

+The tests employ mocks and patches where necessary to isolate components, enhancing test accuracy and efficiency.
+This testing methodology not only bolsters the reliability of individual components but also reinforces the overall dependability of the software.

 # Output

 ### Logging visualization showcasing the efficiency and low latency of asynchronous API calls and the outputs required by the task